-- 180. Plaintiff incorporates by reference every allegation set forth in preceding paragraphs as if fully stated herein. - 181.
-At all relevant times, Defendants engaged in the business of testing, developing, designing, manufacturing, marketing, selling, distributing, and promoting Zantac products, which were and are defective and unreasonably dangerous to consumers, including Plaintiff, thereby placing Zantac products into the stream of commerce. - 182.
-Before the time Plaintiff used Zantac products, Defendants impliedly warranted to their consumers, including Plaintiff, that Zantac products were of merchantable quality and safe and fit for the use for which they were intended; specifically, as consumer medication. - 183.
-But Defendants failed to disclose that Zantac has dangerous propensities when used as intended and that use of Zantac products carries an increased risk of developing severe injuries, including Plaintiff's injuries. - 184.
-Plaintiff was an intended beneficiary of the implied warranties made by Defendants to purchasers of their Zantac products. - 185.
-The Zantac products were expected to reach and did in fact reach consumers and users, including Plaintiff, without substantial change in the condition in which they were manufactured and sold by Defendants. - 186.
+- 182. Plaintiffs incorporate by reference every allegation set forth in preceding paragraphs as if fully stated herein. - 183.
+At all relevant times, Defendants engaged in the business of testing, developing, designing, manufacturing, marketing, selling, distributing, and promoting Zantac products, which were and are defective and unreasonably dangerous to consumers, including Plaintiff, thereby placing Zantac products into the stream of commerce. - 184.
+Before the time Plaintiff used Zantac products, Defendants impliedly warranted to their consumers, including Plaintiff, that Zantac products were of merchantable quality and safe and fit for the use for which they were intended-specifically, as consumer medication. - 185.
+But Defendants failed to disclose that Zantac has dangerous propensities when used as intended and that use of Zantac products carries an increased risk of developing severe injuries, including Plaintiff's injuries. - 186.
+Plaintiff was an intended beneficiary of the implied warranties made by Defendants to purchasers of their Zantac products. - 187.
+The Zantac products were expected to reach and did in fact reach consumers and users, including Plaintiff, without substantial change in the condition in which they were manufactured and sold by Defendants. - 188.
 At all relevant times, Defendants were aware that consumers and users of their products, including Plaintiff, would use Zantac products as marketed by Defendants, which is to say that Plaintiff was a foreseeable user of Zantac.

-- 187. Defendants intended that Zantac products be used in the manner in which Plaintiff, in fact, used them and which Defendants impliedly warranted to be of merchantable quality, safe, and fit for this use, even though Zantac was not adequately tested or researched. - 188.
-In reliance upon Defendants' implied warranty, Plaintiff used Zantac as instructed and labeled and in the foreseeable manner intended, recommended, promoted, and marketed by Defendants. - 189.
-Plaintiff could not have reasonably discovered or known of the risks of serious injury associated with Zantac. - 190.
+- 189. Defendants intended that Zantac products be used in the manner in which Plaintiff, in fact, used them and which Defendants impliedly warranted to be of merchantable quality, safe, and fit for this use, even though Zantac was not adequately tested or researched. - 190.
+In reliance upon Defendants' implied warranty, Plaintiff used Zantac as instructed and labeled and in the foreseeable manner intended, recommended, promoted, and marketed by Defendants. - 191.
+Plaintiff could not have reasonably discovered or known of the risks of serious injury associated with Zantac. - 192.
 Defendants breached their implied warranty to Plaintiff in that Zantac products were not of merchantable quality, safe, or fit for their intended use, or adequately tested.
-Zantac has dangerous propensities when used as intended and can cause serious injuries, including those injuries complained of herein. - 191.
-The harm caused by Defendants' Zantac products far outweighed their benefit, rendering the products more dangerous than an ordinary consumer or user would expect and more dangerous than alternative products. - 192.
-As a direct and proximate result of Defendants' breach of implied warranty, Plaintiff has sustained pecuniary loss and general damages in a sum exceeding the jurisdictional minimum of this Court. - 193.
-As a proximate result of the Defendants' breach of implied warranty, as alleged herein, there was a measurable and significant interval of time during which Plaintiff suffered great mental anguish and other personal injury and damages. - 194.
-As a proximate result of Defendants' breach of implied warranty, as alleged herein, Plaintiff sustained a loss of income and/or loss of earning capacity.
+Zantac has dangerous propensities when used as intended and can cause serious injuries, including those injuries complained of herein. - 193.
+The harm caused by Defendants' Zantac products far outweighed their benefit, rendering the products more dangerous than an ordinary consumer or user would reasonably expect and more dangerous than available alternative products. - 194.
+As a direct and proximate result of Defendants' breach of implied warranty, Plaintiff has sustained pecuniary loss and general damages in a sum exceeding the jurisdictional minimum of this Court. - 195.
+As a proximate result of the Defendants' breach of implied warranty, as alleged herein, there was a measurable and significant interval of time during which Plaintiff suffered great mental anguish and other personal injury and damages. - 196.
+As a proximate result of Defendants' breach of implied warranty, as alleged herein, Plaintiffs sustained a loss of income and/or loss of earning capacity.

-195. WHEREFORE, Plaintiff respectfully requests this Court to enter judgment in incurred, attorneys' fees and all such other and further relief as this Court deems just and proper.
+197. WHEREFORE, Plaintiffs respectfully request this Court to enter judgment in Plaintiffs' favor for compensatory and punitive damages, together with interest, costs herein incurred, attorneys' fees and all such other and further relief as this Court deems just and proper.